canuckkat/chewodex/_recipes/small-batch-biscuits.md

 - [ ] ½ cup milk

 ## Instructions
-1. Heat oven to 400 degrees F and line a baking sheet with parchment paper.
+1. Heat oven to 400&deg;F and line a baking sheet with parchment paper.

 2. In a large bowl, whisk together flour, baking powder, sugar, and salt.